Detecting Multiple Structural Breaks in Systems of Linear Regression Equations with Integrated and Stationary Regressors: Methodology

 \begin{theorem} Under Assumption \ref{as:1} and Assumption \ref{as:5}, if $\lambda_T = 2 d c_0 (\log T / T)^{1/4}$ for some $c_0 > 0$, then there exists some $C > 0$ such that with probability greater than $1 - \frac{C}{c_0^4 \log T}$,

 \end{theorem}

 \begin{remark} The corresponding convergence rate for univariate piecewise stationary autoregressive processes given in \cite{ChanYauZhang2014} is $\sqrt{\log T / T}$.
-However, they assume a white noise error term whereas Assumption \ref{as:1} in this paper only requires that the error terms of the system follow linear stationary processes and thus allows for persistent errors.
+However, they assume $\beta$-mixing stationary processes with a white noise error term so that the necessary tail bounds can be derived.
+Instead, Assumption \ref{as:1} in this paper only requires that the error terms of the system follow stationary processes with some additional moment conditions, i.e., allows for serially correlated errors.
 The convergence rate given in \cite{SafikhaniShojaie2020} is not directly comparable because the VAR system is assumed to be high-dimensional with the number of equations increasing with $T$ and a different penalty is used to handle the growing number of time series.
 Expectedly, \cite{Gao2019} find the same rate as \cite{ChanYauZhang2014}. \end{remark}

-The next result shows that the number of estimated breakpoints is at least as large as the true number of breakpoints.
+The next result shows that the number of estimated breaks is at least as large as the true number of breaks.
 Furthermore, the location of the breakpoints can be estimated within an $T\gamma_T$-neighborhood of their true location.
 To state the theorem, we have to define the Hausdorff distance between the set of estimated breakpoints and the set of true breakpoints.
 We follow \cite{Boysen2009} and define $d_H(A, B) = \underset{b \in B}{\max} \, \underset{a \in A}{\min} |b - a|$ with $d_H(A, \emptyset) = d_H(\emptyset, B) = 1$, where $\emptyset$ is the empty set.